jonburdon/nimble/README.md

 2. Get audio and visual feedback when I remove a counter.
 3. Be able to play the game easily on a mobile screen.
 4. Keep a check of previous wins so see who is the most successful.
-5. Be able to play against another player or the computer.
+5. Be able to play against another player (or the computer?)